International Education Symposium

 11am-12:15pm: Student Poster Presentations (Campion North Lounge)

-For the full schedule of International Education Week, see the CIP event calender here.
+For the full schedule of International Education Week, see the CIP event calendar here.